 Ravenheim Studio was formed (unofficially) in 2017 with the intention of creating a game that could provide a meaningful gameplay experience with some of the features that were (and still are) being planned for contemporary sci-fi games.

 I got involved with this industry primarily as a 3d artist, modding games, and doing minimal scripting.
-However after a period of time spent as an alpha-tester for Star Citizen, I realized that although the features promised some very enjoyable combat gameplay, the scenario was incredibly generic, and the soul of the game universe simply didn’t exist.
+However after a period of time spent as an alpha-tester for Star Citizen, I realized that although the features promised some very enjoyable combat gameplay, the scenario was incredibly generic, and (to me) the soul of the game universe simply didn’t exist.
 It was cold, corporate, and materialistic at every level.

 Exalted Seracthon began on Unreal4 Engine, however I ran into some hard limitations with their physX implementation, and I could not achieve flyable ships you could move around in, land on planets, and keep stable with double precision.
 However I could do this in Unity, and I have achieved the same functional goals that I experienced in Star Citizen.